 Welcome to the Luffa blog.

 August 28, 2017 - It has been a good growing season with adequate rain.
-Due to health reasons I was almost unable to grow anything this year but I got well enough to put out half of the usual number of vines.
+Due to health reasons I was almost unable to grow anything this year but I got well enough to put out less than the usual number of vines.
 They have been great.
 Last year was one of the worst seasons ever and this year has been one of the best.
 Black plastic was used to completely cover the area.
 A blend of commercial organic fertilizers has been applied twice this year.
 The rains have been consistent and slightly above average.
 The sun and wind have kept the vines dried out with few fungal problems.

 November 15, 2016 - Picking the last ones.
 It finally frosted after the hottest summer ever.
 It would have been great if there had been rain.
 The drought is now an 8 inch rain deficit with forest fires and smoke in the air.
 Started sorting seeds and germination testing.

 November 2, 2016 - The dry weather continues.
 The US drought monitor shows a moderate drought for this area.
 Rainfall is 6 inches low so far this year.
 Yields are way down, even worse than last year.
 Last year was too wet with local flooding and this year has been too dry.
 The ones I am getting have light colored fiber and look good.
 Many seeds are not filled out and solid, possibly due to lack of water.
 No frost yet with record high temperatures through October.